 There are many plant types you can use for this project, but the best options are ferns, succulents, hostas, onions, tomatoes, garlic, bromeliads, peppers, and cucumbers.
 You can also use PVC piping or aluminum piping to get the frames.
 You will also need to stretch a cheaper fabric (with pockets) across the frame.

 Depending on your current materials, desired size, and plants, the cost will be anywhere between $20-$120.

 Old watering cans are a unique, cost-effective way to give your plants a place to bloom.
 Your clients might have old watering cans themselves, but you could also buy them yourselves.
 Several different colors and designs can add a warm feeling to the landscape.
 You can fill them with beautiful flowers while placing the cans around the garden and front of the house porch steps.

 Old watering cans are recycling-friendly and will win over the hearts of homeowners.
-You can also place them on the window sills to call attention to beautiful shutters or housing exterior.
-It is also fun to mix and flower colors with the house color and watering can design.
+You can also place them on the window sills to call attention to beautiful shutters or housing exteriors.
+It is also fun to mix flower colors with the house color and watering can design.